OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 When you call external scripts (sourced from a file inside a package) you can pass parameters to your script.
 This means you can write "vanilla" scripts that are unaware of Octopus, and test them in your local development environment.

-You can define your parameters in theÂ **Script Parameters**Â field using the format expected by your scripting execution environment (see below for examples).
+You can define your parameters in the **Script Parameters** field using the format expected by your scripting execution environment (see below for examples).

 ![](/docs/images/3048092/5865635.png)